Business Term Loan For E-Commerce

 E-Commerce Financing: Rate Range by Lender Type E-Commerce Financing: Rate Range by Lender Type SBA 7(a) 10–14% APR Bank Term Loan 8–18% APR Online Fintech 15–35% APR Revenue Based 25–80% APR (effective) MCA / Factor Rate 40–150%+ APR (effective) APR estimates.
 Actual rates depend on credit, revenue, and term.
 Factor rate / MCA effective APR calculated on typical repayment speed.

-SBA 7(a) loans offer the lowest rates but require the most documentation and the longest approval timelines of any lender type.
+SBA 7(a) loans offer the lowest rates but require the most documentation.

-Revenue-based financing and merchant cash advances carry high effective APRs but don't require fixed monthly payments, which suits sellers with unpredictable monthly volume.
+They don't require fixed monthly payments, which suits sellers with unpredictable monthly volume.

 Notable E-Commerce Lenders in 2026

-Clearco and Wayflyer specialize in DTC and Amazon brands, connecting directly to your Shopify or Seller Central data to underwrite in hours rather than weeks.
+Clearco and Wayflyer specialize in DTC and Amazon brands, connecting directly to your sales platform data.

-8fig offers a supply chain financing model that releases capital in tranches tied to specific inventory purchase events rather than as a single lump sum.
+8fig offers a supply chain financing model that releases capital in tranches tied to specific inventory purchase events.

 Online store financing options for Amazon sellers and DTC brands